kyma-project/kyma/components/istio-kyma-patch/README.md

 `istio-system` Namespace.
 The system doesn't return an error if a resource listed in the delete file is not present in the istio-system Namespace.
 See the [job ConfigMap](../../resources/istio-kyma-patch/templates/configmap.yaml) to see which patches are applied by default.

+5. Enable default sidecar injection for Istio.
+Unless otherwise specified, Istio tries to inject sidecars to **all namespaces**, including its own, `istio-system`.
+To prevent Istio sidecar-injector from injecting the sidecar to the `istio-system` namespace, the namespace must be labelled as non-eligible for sidecar injection and created prior to Istio installation.